buster-bronco/emotive-hud/README.md

 `FOUNDRY_VTT_PATH="path/to/your/foundry/data/modules/emotive-hud"`

-This will allow you to use `npm run dev` to have a hot reloading development enviroment.
+This will allow you to use `npm run dev` to have a hot reloading development environment

 ## Acknowledgments
 Used Code Snippets From